FLink30/trainingplan/README.md

 <img width="4787" alt="KlassenDiagram" src="https://github.com/FLink30/trainingplan/assets/146379845/f27957db-b288-4f97-8137-d41a97ed3ab2">

 **Developers:**
-This project was developed by a team of four students.
+This project was developed by a team of three students.